psahai10/hello-world/README.md

 Hello Earthlings!

 I am an Alien.
-Coffee and beer are the best things so far on your planet!
+Coffee and beer are the best things so far on your planet!!